phillies/fooracle/README.md

 # fooracle
 football (soccer) oracle for prediction games based on historical match data.
 See Jupyter file for a demo on how to use it.
-Coded for world cup 2018 in Russia.
-Should work for other tournaments, too.
-As long as they are similarly structured :-D.

-General idea: You take the historical results of all games where only teams involved in the world cup were playing.
-Optionally you remove friendlies and home games for teams other than Russia (that's what the flag in the constructor and loader is for).
-If you draw the result for a match a truncated normal distribution is fitted to the number of scored goals for each participant and then a random variable is drawn from each distribution to produce the game result.

-For play-offs you can pass an argument such that the result is re-drawn 10 times in case of a tie.
-After 10 ties in a row a coin flip decides the winner.

-Requires numpy, scipy, and pandas.
+Fooracle supports 2 modes, the 'dist' mode where a half normal distribution is fittet to the number of goals a team scored in the past and for each game, a random value is drawn from that distribution to predict the number of goals the team will score, and the 'mlp' mode, where a neural network was trained to predict the outcome of a game.

+As the neural netowrk is deterministic and each time e.g. Germany faces Portugal, Germany will win 2:1, you can add some `fairy_dust` to have some random noise on the outcome and make things more surprising.